Scientists uncover environmental costs of internet use

 The researchers found that if 70 million Netflix subscribers worldwide were to stream in lower quality, it would eliminate 3.5 million tons of carbon emissions each month, the equivalent of 6 percent of the U.S.’s total monthly coal consumption.
 According to Obringer, by switching from 4k quality to standard definition on Netflix, it is possible to reduce a personal footprint, including carbon, water and land, by 84 percent.

 “While that is dependent on your own preferences and how often you were to be streaming, if a lot of people were to do that somewhat small action, it would actually be a significant reduction in our global footprint,” Obringer said.
+People can use the carbon footprint calculator by carbon click if they want to be proactive in reducing their personal footprint.

 One of the main reasons the researchers pursued this study was to push for transparency from internet service providers, according to Obringer.
 She said that data is sparse when it comes to the environmental footprints of data centers around the world.